Olympiacos F.C.: Early years (1924–1931)

-Olympiacos was founded on 10 March 1925, in the city of Piraeus.
+Olympiacos was founded on 16 May 1924, in the city of Piraeus and played some friendly matches with other clubs.
+It was officially recognized on 10 March 1925.
 The club's initial aim, as stated in its statutes, was the systematic cultivation and development of its athletes' possibilities for participation in athletic competitions, the spreading of the Olympic athletic ideal and the promotion of sportsmanship and fanship among the youth according to egalitarian principles, by stressing a healthy, ethical and social basis as its foundation.
 Members of "Piraikos Podosfairikos Omilos FC" (Sport and Football Club of Piraeus) and "Piraeus Fans Club FC" decided, during a historical assembly, to dissolve the two clubs in order to establish a new unified one, which would bring this new vision and dynamic to the community.
 Notis Kamperos, a senior officer of the Hellenic Navy, proposed the name Olympiacos and the profile of a laurel-crowned Olympic winner as the emblem of the new club.
 Kamperos would later comment that he was searching for a name that would "signify strength, athletic power, ethics, fair competition, dominance, and ultimately the Olympic ideal."

 Michalis Manouskos, a prominent Piraeus industrialist, expanded the name to its complete and current status, Olympiacos Syndesmos Filathlon Pireos.
 Besides Kamperos and Manouskos, among the most notable founding members were Stavros Maragoudakis, the post office director; Nikos Andronikos, a merchant; Dimitrios Sklias, a Hellenic Army officer; Nikolaos Zacharias, an attorney; Athanasios Mermigas, a notary public; Kostas Klidouchakis, who became the first goalkeeper in the club's history; Ioannis Kekkes, a stockbroker; and above all, the Andrianopoulos family.

 The historic statute of Olympiacos states:

 A club is hereby founded in Piraeus under the title Olympic Association of Piraeus Sportsmen.
 The purpose of said club is the advancement of physical education among the youth and the cultivation of a steadfast love of athletics.